cjdbarlow/bedside-notebook/anaesthesia/vascular/elective-aaa.md

 Requires a supra-renal cross-clamp, and therefore is associated with significantly greater peri-operative AKI.

+High risk of perioperative morbidity and mortality.
+Discuss:
+* 1-6% perioperative mortality
+* Requirement for ventilation post-operatively
+* Post-operative respiratory compromise
+* Bleeding and transfusion requirement)

 ##Considerations
+* B
+	* Respiratory reserve
 * C
+	* Co-existing CVS disease
+		* 40% of patients will have coexisting disease
+		* Particularly cardiac function and presence of inducible ischaemia
 	* Invasive monitoring
 		* Arterial line pre-induction
 		* CVC can be placed post-induction